 Life in Ann Arbor

 Nestled along the banks of the Huron River and located 45 miles west of downtown Detroit, Ann Arbor offers a unique blend of city sophistication and small-town charm that appeals to students and professionals, singles and families.
 It is an ethnically diverse and culturally rich Midwestern enclave that attracts visitors and residents from all over the world.
-With something for everyone, it is no wonder that Livability ranked Ann Arbor the #1 place to live in 2018 and National Geographic listed it as one of the best small cities in America.

 As a four-season city, residents participate in the many outdoor recreation options available, like taking in the fall splendor of changing leaves while canoeing on the Huron River, cross-country skiing at a local park, browsing the Ann Arbor Antiques market in the fresh spring air, and hitting a round at one of the many golf courses in the area.